-Next apply a band and a new lid that has been simmered, to the jar and process for 15 minutes in a boiling water bath canner.
+Apply a band and a new lid to the jar.
+Process for 15 minutes in a boiling water bath canner.

-After 15 minutes I remove the jars and allow them to cool on a towel undisturbed for 8 hours or so.
+After 15 minutes remove the jars and allow them to cool on a towel undisturbed for 8 hours.

-When the jars are completely cooled I remove the band and check the seal.
+When the jars are completely cooled remove the band and check the seal.

-Most often I triple or quadruple the above recipe, and usually get about 4 half pints of pumpkin butter for every 3 cups of pumpkin that I use.
+Most often I will triple or quadruple the above recipe.
+The yield is about 4 half pints of pumpkin butter for every 3 cups of pumpkin that I use.

-The heavy sugar and acidic lemon juice makes the pumpkin butter safe to can via the boiling water bath method……. at least that’s what everybody thought and did before somebody wrote a food science paper in the late 1970′s and then again in the 1990′s and freaked out home canners everywhere.
+The heavy sugar content and acidic lemon juice makes the pumpkin butter safe to can via the boiling water bath method – or at least that’s what everybody thought and did before somebody wrote a food science paper in the late 1970′s and then again in the 1990′s and freaked out home canners everywhere.